cap-js/docs/java/cqn-services/persistence-services.md

 #### Initial Database Schema

 To generate a `schema.sql` for SQLite, use the dialect `sqlite` with the `cds deploy` command: `cds deploy --to sqlite --dry`.
-The following snippet from _srv/pom.xml_ configures the [cds-maven-plugin](../developing-applications/building#cds-maven-plugin) accordingly:
+The following snippet configures the [cds-maven-plugin](../developing-applications/building#cds-maven-plugin) accordingly:

+::: code-group
 ```xml [srv/pom.xml]
 <execution>
 	<id>schema.sql</id>